zmahfuz0613/star-wars-terminal-practice/README.md

     * `subl .`
     * `code .`
     * `atom .`
-* open `act1.sh.js` (you may need to change your editor syntax to BASH or Bourne Again SHell)

 ### Track Your Progress!
 This exercise is self-tested, giving you direct feedback on whether you're on the right path.